-Takema Sakamoto Chief Representative | JICA India Office It is a privilege to be the Chief Representative of India office of the Japan International Cooperation Agency (JICA).
+Courtesy: Forestry Department, Government of Himachal Pradesh FOREWORD Strengthening the cooperation between India & Japan Actively continue to cooperate with Indian friends for sustainable growth, poverty alleviation, environment conservation, and so on, with mutual trust.
 India is one of the most rapidly advancing countries in the world, and is expected to have the highest population in some years.
 Very evidently India's potential as an economic powerhouse is immense, and is definitely a country which has a bearing on the stability and prosperity of the world at large.
-Another aspect to be taken cognizance of is that poverty rate in India is still high, and development needs are varied and huge.
-I sincerely would like to utilize my tenure experiences and lessons from the high growth period of Japan and from the legacy of JICA's operations in India and in other countries.
+The poverty rate in India is still high and the development needs are huge, and they vary from region-to-region.
+Hence, there is a lot of scope in terms of development and a need to create Sustainable Development Goals (SDGs) to meet the development requirements in the country for poverty alleviation.
+I sincerely would like to utilize JICA's experiences and lessons from the high growth period of Japan and from the legacy of JICA's operations in India and in other countries.
 Japan and India have been long time friends.
-I definitely see, both countries' relationship getting closer continuously.
-For India to achieve sustainable overall economic development, it is imperative that improvement of infrastructure such as railways, roads, water/sanitation and power are taken up on priority.
+I can also foresee the relationship between both countries' relationship getting much closer in years to come.
+For India to achieve sustainable overall economic development, it is imperative that improvement of infrastructure such as railways, roads, water/

+A Takema Sakamoto Chief Representative | JICA India Office sanitation and power is taken up on priority.
 Further, the manufacturing sector, which plays a pivotal role in economic growth and job creation, requires a greater impetus, and an enabling environment would facilitate a steady flow of investments.
 In addition, both the Government of India and JICA are giving a fillip to inclusive development, wherein local communities actively partake of the process of and fruits of development, with due importance to environmental and social considerations.
 Cross sectoral issues, such as gender equity and equality, global warming and full utilization of Information & Communications Technology, are required to be addressed as well.
-JICA, as the biggest bilateral donor of India, has been actively supporting economic growth, poverty reduction and environment conservation in India, through various forms of assistance including technical cooperation, concessional loan provision, grant finance provision, dispatching volunteers and partnership with the private sector.
-JICA has facilitated development across sectors, including in transport infrastructure, water and sanitation facilities, power availability, forest resource management, agricultural productivity, healthcare facilities and education facilities, among others.
+JICA, as the biggest bilateral donor of India, has been actively cooperating for economic growth, poverty reduction and environment conservation in India, through various forms of assistance including technical cooperation, concessional loan provision, grant finance provision, dispatching volunteers and partnership with the private sector.
+JICA has facilitated development across sectors, including transport, water and sanitation, power, forestry, agriculture, health and education, among others.
 To take further such robust foundations, JICA would continue to work with the people of India in their quest for sustainable development.
-Snapshot of JICA's Cooperation in Transport Sector in India MITIGATING VEHICULAR CONGESTION IN URBAN AREAS Facilitating development of over 400 KM of METRO RAIL NETWORK across Delhi, Mumbai, Bengaluru, Chennai.
-Kolkata and Ahmedabad.
+2 JICA & Official Development Assistance A bridge linking Japan with the emerging countries